quixdb/squash/plugins/density/density.md

     usually reaches a ~60% compression ratio on compressible data.
 Decompression is just as fast.
 This algorithm is a great choice when main concern is speed."
-  - 9 — Mandala algorithm: "This algorithm was developed in conjunction with [Piotr Tarsa](https://github.com/tarsa).
+  - 7 — Cheetah algorithm: "This algorithm was developed in conjunction with [Piotr Tarsa](https://github.com/tarsa).
 It uses swapped double dictionary lookups and predictions.
 It can be extremely good with highly compressible data (ratio reaching ~5% or less).
 On typical compressible data compression ratio is ~50% or less.
 It is still extremely fast for both compression and decompression and is a great, efficient all-rounder algorithm."

+  - 9 — Lion algorithm: "Lion is a multiform compression algorithm, just like a variable geometry aircraft it adapts to the incoming data and tries to offer the most efficient compression technique available.

+    It uses swapped double dictionary lookups, multiple predictions, shifting sub-word dictionary lookups, symbol and forms rank entropy coding.

+    Lion provides the best compression ratio of all three algorithms under any circumstance, and is still very fast."
 - **checksum** (boolean, default false) — whether or not to include a checksum (SpookyHash) for integrity checks during decompression.